NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 prometheus-kube-prometheus-stack-prometheus-0               2/2     Running   0          50s
 ```

+### Deployment of the Harvest Helm chart

+#### 1. Download the Harvest Helm chart
+Download the Harvest helm chart by copying the contents of the 'harvest' directory found in this repo.
+Put the contents in an empty directory.

+The custom Helm chart includes:
+* `deplyment.yaml` - Harvest deployment using Harvest latest version image
+* `harvest-config.yaml` - Harvest backend configuration
+* `harvest-cm.yaml` -  Environment variables configuration for credentials script.
+* `service-monitor.yaml` - Prometheus ServiceMonitor for collecting Harvest metrics.

+:memo: **NOTE** You should not have to modify these files.

-### Specify which FSxNs to monitor
+#### 2. Specify which FSxNs to monitor

 The Helm chart supports monitoring multiple FSxNs.
 You can add multiples FSxNs by editing the `values.yaml` file
 and updating the `clusters` section.
-For example:
+The following is an example with two FSxNs.
 ```
 fsxs:
   clusters: